AWS has made huge progress in a short time. The business is only ten years old. And yet It doth bestride the narrow world like a Colossus.

 Meanwhile AWS continues to expand its scope.

-Few weeks pass without AWS announcing another new service.
-The company hosts them in giant data centres and delivered over the internet.
+Few weeks pass without Amazon announcing another new service.
+AWS hosts them in giant data centres and delivered over the internet.
 Most sell for a few dollars a month.
 Once businesses needed to spend vast sums of capital to get the same functions.

 At the Auckland Summit AWS said has 1,000 partners in Australia and New Zealand who service “tens of thousands of customers”.

-The rise of Amazon rocked the entire computer industry, not just the enterprise market.
+The rise of AWS rocked the entire computer industry, not just the enterprise market.

-Hewlett-Packard’s split into two companies was a direct response to the challenge.
+Hewlett-Packard’s split into two companies was a direct response to Amazon’s challenge.
 So was Dell’s decision to go private, then buy EMC.

 Microsoft swapped Windows-era CEO Steve Ballmer for cloud-era Satya Nadella.
-IBM and Oracle reeled from the Amazon competition.
+IBM and Oracle reeled from the AWS competition.

 Even wealthy Google is pouring its rivers of gold into building Amazon-like cloud services.